-Students are also encouraged to share their journal entries with the class and incorporate whatever feedback they receive.
+Students are also encouraged to share their journal entries with the class and tutorials, and perhaps incorporate whatever feedback they receive.

 Tutorials will give students the opportunity to present before the group their entries relevant to what is being read and covered during the lecture.
 On the basis of tutorial discussions around these entries, group project ideas will be developed.